“It is a capital mistake to theorize before one has data.” - Sherlock Holmes (not a real person).

 On the flip side, getting it wrong can also be costly.
 Not only from the time spent to find and interview a new employee, but also the damage or opportunity cost they bring with them.

 HR needs a seat at the CEO's table and it needs to be considered as much of a business critical function as finance or sales.

-Why is it not already for most organisations?
-Because historically, HR and talent has lacked the data-driven insights to prove its business worth and lay out the resources it needs to impact the business.
+Why is it not already for most organizations?
+Because historically, HR and talent has lacked the data driven insights and recruitment metrics to prove its business worth and lay out the resources it needs to impact the business.

 Talent Acquisition is an over-worked, under-appreciated discipline

 In most organizations, talent teams are under immense pressure to bring new employees through the door.
 There’s a huge focus on time and cost to hire and get people in as quickly as possible.